Easy, Cheesy Sausage Stuffed Pasta Shells Recipe

 - While pasta is cooking, brown Italian sausage in a large skillet.
 Once browned, drain grease and return meat to skillet.
 Add in spinach, butter and onion.
 Saute for about 2 minutes.

 - Add in salt, pepper, garlic salt, worcestershire, oregano, and hot sauce.
 Mix until well combined.

 - Fold in parmesan cheese and 2 cup mozzarella cheese.

 - Using a large spoon, stuff each shell with sausage mixture, until all shells are stuffed.
 Place shells in ziploc bag and freeze until ready to use.
 When ready to cook, follow step 6 below.

 - When ready to bake, pour about 2 cup of Prego sauce in bottom of baking dish.
 Choose a dish size that will fit the number of shells you are going to be cooking.
 For my family, we each eat about 2-3 shells per meal.
-On top of sauce, add shells.
+On top of sauce, add shells, then more sauce, if desired.
 Cover dish with foil and bake for 45 minutes in a 350F oven.
 Remove foil and add remaining 2 cup cheese.
 Bake an additional 5-15 minutes, until sauce on bottom is bubbly and mixture inside shells is fully heated, and cheese is melted.